Ocean Thermal Energy Conversion

 The surface layers of the tropical oceans above a depth of 100m contain vast amounts of warm water that is held constant at a temperature of about 27oC, around 80oF by the effects of absorption of the solar heat from the sun balanced by the loss of heat from the water by convection and evaporation caused by the effects of the wind and the waves.

-Below this warm surface layer where the suns rays cannot penetrate, the oceans water becomes colder as the depth increases until at about 3,300 feet (1 kilometer) down the temperature of the water drops to about 3.0oC (38oF).
+Below this warm surface layer where the suns rays cannot penetrate, the oceans water becomes colder as the depth increases until at about 3,300 feet (1 kilometre) down the temperature of the water drops to about 3.0oC (38oF).
 Continuing down below this depth, the deep layer, the water temperature drops only a few degrees further until it reaches the ocean floor.
 Thus, a huge reservoir of very cold water exists below at depths greater than 3,300 feet.

 The result of this is that the oceans contain two distinct physical layers of temperature due to the density of the water.
 The warm water layer being located at the surface as it is less dense where as the colder water below a depth of 3300 feet, (1,000m) is more dense keeping it at the bottom of the ocean.
 Then we can see that a temperature difference of about 22 to 25 degrees Celsius (40 to 45 degrees Fahrenheit) exists between the surface of the oceans and the ocean floor.